Transformer-Based Approach to Enhance Positron Tracking Performance in MEG II: Review of MEG II positron spectrometer

 The COBRA magnet generates a gradient magnetic field ranging from \SI{1.27}{T} at the center to \SI{0.5}{T} at the ends.
 This gradient field configuration enhances (or suppresses) the track radius $r$ of positrons emitted with small (large) $\sin\theta_e$ and correspondingly small (large) transverse momenta.
 As a result, the track radii of positrons with the same energy remain nearly constant regardless of the emission angle, which helps in selecting positrons close to \SI{52.8}{MeV}.

-The CDCH is a single-volume wire chamber with an inner radius of $r = \SI{17}{cm}$, an outer radius of $r = \SI{29}{cm}$, and a length of \SI{191}{cm}.
+The CDCH (the cyan volume in \figref{fig:DisplayDetector}) is a single-volume wire chamber with an inner radius of $r = \SI{17}{cm}$, an outer radius of $r = \SI{29}{cm}$, and a length of \SI{191}{cm}.
 It consists of nine drift-cell layers arranged in a stereo configuration, where the wire direction alternates between neighboring layers, enabling precise $z$ determination during track reconstruction.
 Each layer contains 192 cells arranged symmetrically in $\phi$ rotation.
 For each hit, the track impact parameter relative to the wire is determined from the drift time with a resolution of \SI{150}{\micro m}.
-The maximum drift time is approximately \SI{300}{ns}, within which pileup hit occupancy in each cell reaches \SIrange{35}{50}{\percent} (lower occupancy in the outer layers) when operating at a muon stopping rate of \SI{5e7}{\mu/sec}.
+The maximum drift time is approximately \SI{300}{ns}, within which pileup hit occupancy in each cell reaches \SIrange{35}{50}{\percent} (lower occupancy in the outer layers) when operating at a muon stopping rate of \SI{5e7}{\mu/s}.
 In addition, the hit position along the wire direction (corresponding to $z$ when neglecting the stereo angle) is measured with a resolution of \SI{7.5}{cm} using the charge ratio and time difference of signals detected at both ends.
 Although the track $z$ parameter is primarily determined by the geometrical constraints of the stereo configuration, the \SI{7.5}{cm} hit resolution helps mitigate the effects of high pileup occupancy.

-The pTC consists of 512 plastic scintillation counters, each coupled to silicon photomultipliers (SiPM) on both ends.
+The pTC consists of 512 plastic scintillation counters (the yellow transparent tiles in \figref{fig:DisplayDetector}), each coupled to silicon photomultipliers (SiPM) on both ends.
 These counters are divided into upstream and downstream sectors, which are mirror-symmetric to each other.
 Each sector is pixelated along the $\phi$ and $z$ directions, forming a $16 \times 16$ array arranged symmetrically in $\phi$ rotation.
 The positron impact time on each counter can be measured with an average precision of \SI{110}{ps}, and the positron emission time from the muon stopping target is reconstructed by combining multiple hits, each corrected for time-of-flight (TOF).
 For signal positrons with energy \SI{52.8}{MeV}, the average number of pTC hits is 9, resulting in an overall positron time resolution of about \SI{40}{ps}.
+An example hit cluster is shown as the blue solid tiles in \figref{fig:DisplayDetector}.